 The Galapagos islands are home to about 50,000 sea lions, making them the most common marine mammal on the archipelago.
 They are seen all around the islands, and their friendly and inquisitive nature will be sure to make them a highlight of your visit to the Galapagos.
 Nicknamed dogs of the sea, sea lions portray characteristics that are not too dissimilar from our four-legged friends.
 Often seen basking in the sun whether that be on beaches or benches, and swimming rings around unsuspecting snorkelers.

 When young, there is little difference to tell male from female sea lions.
 However, as they mature into adults, males can be substantially bigger – 2-4 times bigger!
 Adult females weigh around 100kg (220 lbs) whereas males on average in the wild weigh about 250kg (550 lbs).
 Males also tend to be a darker brown and will develop a prominent raised forehead called the sagittal crest by about 10 years of age.
-The differences in size, colour and weight between male and female is called sexual dimorphism.
+The differences in size, color, and weight between male and females are called sexual dimorphism.